 1) Interuniversity Consortium for Political and Social Research (ICPSR) at the University of Michigan (http://www.icpsr.umich.edu/cocoon/DSDR/STUDY/04538.xml.)

-Since 2014, ICPSR reports 1,405 unique users downloaded data and/or documentation, placing the study among the top 10% (by number of users) of all studies with data available through ICPSR.
-In just the past 3 years, the study was downloaded by users affiliated with 34 different institutions.
+ICPSR reports 1,405 unique users downloaded data and/or documentation, placing our data among the top 10% (by number of users) of all studies with data available through ICPSR.
+The data were downloaded by users affiliated with 34 different institutions.
 ICPSR also holds 10 different confidential data protection agreements with other universities for use of these data at Princeton, North Carolina-Chapel Hill, Brown, Pennsylvania, Michigan State, Mississippi State, San Diego State, Harvard University, the University of Washington and McGill University, Canada.